michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0148.md

 - v: create by shaping stone or wood or any other hard material
 - v: shape (a material like stone or wood) by whittling away at it
 ### Family
-sculpture: sculptural, sculptured, sculpturer, sculptures, sculpturesque, sculpturing+;sculpt: sculpted, sculpting, sculptor, sculpts, sculpture;sculptor: sculptors;sculptural: sculpturally;sculpturesque: sculpturesquely
+- sculpture: sculptural, sculptured, sculpturer, sculptures, sculpturesque, sculpturing+
+- sculpt: sculpted, sculpting, sculptor, sculpts, sculpture
+- sculptor: sculptors
+- sculptural: sculpturally
+- sculpturesque: sculpturesquely
 ### Examples
 - “In Cuba, I did sculpture which was figurative.”
 - The Bayer Bee Care Center in Germany includes menacing sculptures of the little pest.